Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Introduction

 given by

-determines an element in $\Char(\Char(\Susp))\cong \Ss\times \UC$ which does not depend on the second component.
-By Pontryagin's duality theorem, it determines an element $\rho(f)\in \Ss$ called the \textsf{rotation element} associated to $f$, which is the generalized Poincar\'e rotation number.
+determines an element in $\Char(\Char(\Susp))\cong \Ss\times \UC$ not depending on the second component.
+By Pontryagin's duality theorem, it defines an element $\rho_\mu(f)\in \Ss$ called the rotation element associated to $f$, which is the generalized Poincar\'e rotation number.

-As expected, $\rho(f)$ is an element in the solenoid itself and it measures, in some sense, the average displacement of points under iteration of $f$ along the one--dimensional leaves with the Euclidean metric.
+As expected, $\rho_\mu(f)$ is an element in the solenoid itself and it measures, in some sense, the average displacement of points under iteration of $f$ along the one dimensional leaves with the Euclidean metric.

+If $\rho:\Pp\To \Ss$ is the map given by $\mu\mTo \rho_\mu(f)$, then $\rho$ is continuous from $\Pp$ to $\Ss$.
+Since $f$ is isotopic to the identity, the image $\rho(\Pp)$ is a compact subset of $\Ss$.
+The pathwise component of $\Ss$ are one dimensional leaves, so the set $\rho(\Pp)$ is a compact interval $I_f$, which, up to a translation, is contained in the one parameter subgroup $\Ll_0$.
+Now, $\Ll_0$ is canonically isomorphic to $\R$, so it is possible to identify $I_f$ with an interval in the real line.
+In particular, if $f$ is uniquely ergodic, then the interval $I_f$ reduces to a point and this case. \\